DavidKinder/Inform6/readme.txt

 This is a minor update to Inform 6.32.
 The only changes between 6.32N and 6.32 are the application of the following patches:

+Add a new command line switch -Cu, which specifies that the source file character set is UTF-8.

 Change the Glulx Unsigned__Compare() veneer routine to a much more efficient implementation.
 (Andrew Plotkin)